Firstly, don’t put it off.

 Entrance to the park is $25 per person for 3 days.

-Experience your first views of Uluru – Drive all the way around it and be back at the main Uluru sunset viewing area for your first light show.
+Experience your first views of Uluru – Drive all the way around it and be back to the main Uluru sunset viewing area for your first light show.

 It’s a good idea to click here to check out what time sunrise and sunset is for the time of year you’re visiting – and mould your schedule around that.